vegaprotocol/specs/protocol/0097-PAPU-protocol_automated_purchases.md

 - **Account Type To**: The account type for the network to which the purchased tokens will be sent
 - **Market ID**: The market which will be used to enact the exchange
 - **Price Oracle**: The oracle which will define an approximate acceptable price for the transaction
+- **Oracle Staleness Tolerance** The maximum time between the oracles last reported price and the current time for that price to be used.
 - **Oracle Offset Factor**: The final acceptable price should be the **Price Oracle** value weighted by this factor (e.g. `1.05` to allow for 5% slippage on the purchase)
 - **Auction Schedule**: A time based oracle for when auctions will occur
 - **Auction Length**: How long an auction
 - **Auction Volume Snapshot Schedule**: A time based oracle for when an observation will be taken of the balance of the source account.
 This will emit an event notifying of the balance planned to exchange, along with storing this value.
 When an auction occurs, the latest reading for this value will be used for the volume to trade, rather than the full balance of the account.
 - **Minimum Auction Size**: Minimum number of the source token to be exchanged (specified in asset decimals).
 If less than this are available in the account at the last snapshot before auction, no auction will occur and the balance will roll over to the next scheduled auction.
 - **Maximum Auction Size**: Maximum number of the source token to be exchanged (specified in asset decimals).
 If more than this are available in the account at the last snapshot before auction, this maximum value will be used instead, and the remainder will be rolled over to the next scheduled auction.
+- **Expiry**: Timestamp in Unix seconds, when the automated purchase is stopped.
+If an auction is in action it will be removed when the auction is finished.

-Each program should be given a unique ID which should be the same as the proposal ID.
+Each program will be given a unique ID which should be the same as the proposal ID.

-A separate proposal will exist for cancelling an active program.
+### Handling conflicting auctions

+To prevent overlapping PAP auction on a single market and prevent protocol orders self-trading.
+A market will be restricted to supporting a single PAP program.
+Therefore, if a market currently is supporting an active PAP program, if another proposal specifies this market it will be rejected on enactment.
+This should happen regardless of whether different source tokens are specified.

+Note, once a program is expired or cancelled, a user will be free to propose a new program for that market.

+### Creating the network order

 ## Mechanics